jhpyle/docassemble/_docs/config.md

 set it to, e.g., `api.example.com` to limit sharing to a particular domain.
 This variable is only used if **docassemble** is running on [Docker].

+If you change this variable, you need to do a complete restart of the system for the change to take effect.
+(That is, `docker -t60 stop <container ID>` followed by `docker start <container ID>`).

 ## <a name="incoming mail domain"></a>E-mail domain of the site